syvb/wikidata/README.md

 # `wikidata` - Rust bindings for Wikidata

 This crate has unofficial Rust bindings for Wikidata to make it easy to use data from Wikidata in Rust programs.
+This is very much a work in progress right now.

 ---